Choose a college

-Master of Science, Curriculum and Instruction
+The Master of Science degree in Curriculum and Instruction is a

 Introduction to Curriculum Theory

-opportunity to apply educational psychology in various instructional settings.
-Students also explore the areas of applied
+opportunity to apply educational psychology to various instructional settings.
+Students will explore the areas of applied

 to teach.
 Together these topics will provide educators with the ability to take principles of curriculum design theory and